SUGGESTED GEAR LIST FOR 6-8 DAY ACTIVE TRIP MAY – SEPTEMBER

 So what is OK?
 Shorts are fine in most places but shouldn’t be skin-tight and should probably be at least mid-thigh length for both men and women.
 Tank tops are OK for both sexes, though most Spanish men do not wear them.
 Shirtless is not OK except in beach towns, even then best on the beach and not in the grocery store.
 Pants are fine for women in all places, though if you will be spending a lot of time in very small towns at least one skirt or dress would be a good idea.
 Sandals are fine, though any shoes you bring should be very comfortable as you will probably walk a lot more than you expect, even off the trail.
 Women should think twice about high heels as many Spanish cities have cobblestone areas or artsy embossed pavement that can make walking in heels more of an adventure than the toughest trail.

 HOW MUCH TO BRING?
-How much active wear you bring depends on how you feel about doing laundry by hand, as most of our hotels will not have laundry facilities (see items under “OPTIONAL”).
-To help you plan what to bring, we also suggest you see our travel tip about layering HERE.
+How much active wear you bring depends on how you feel about doing laundry.
+On Camino trips, many hotels have laundry facilities, but you might need to wait to use machines, or sit nearby while washing.
+If you have technical textiles, hand washing is an option at least for some smaller items that might need more frequent care (undies, teeshirts, etc); they’ll usually be dry by morning if you squeeze out and wrap in a towel before hanging.
+Other trips: some hotels have laundry facilities but not always.
+To help you plan what to bring, we also suggest you see our travel tip about layering (link above).
 And just a comment: at the end of most trips, people say they brought way too much and swear to bring less on their next trip!

 WHAT IS ALL THAT STUFF UNDER “OPTIONAL”?
 “Optional” items are based on past experience.
 Please consider your own travel style and personal needs as you may not want or need to bring everything listed (for example, do you get cold easily, do you like a little more time in the morning, are you interested in orientation and map reading).
 Yes, most of these things are available in Spain, but remember we will be in small towns in rural areas and looking for some of these things may take time away from having fun; why risk that if you can bring them from home?
 We suggest bringing a refrigerator container so you can make fruit or vegetable salad for lunch for a change from sandwiches.
 Save space by packing other things (folding cup, jacknife, detergent, cord and clothespins) inside it.
 Some people bring sturdy zip-lock bags to use as a bowl for salads instead of refrigerator container.
 Plastic bags also work for storing stinky socks or not-quite-dry laundry.
 “Office supplies” maybe not necessary except for the super-organized, though postit notes are great for reminders to retrieve your passport from under the mattress or the room safe.